adampalay/circuit-finder/README.md

 and [the condition we want the algorithm to discover](https://github.com/adampalay/circuit-finder/blob/master/DeutschAlgorithm.tla#L65-L73).

 This approach to program generation generally isn't scalable, since TLA+ exhaustively searches the space of possible programs.
-But it works very well for these two examples!
+But it works very well for these three examples!